How To Grow Bulbs From Seed

 Many species are not available as bulbs, and even if they are, some countries restrict your ability to import bulbs.
-So raising bulbs from seeds is the best way to both obtain and increase the number of bulbs.
-The information found on this page is the collective experience of PBS forum members collected over the years and it is meant as a resource for bulb enthusiasts who want to grow from seeds.
+So raising bulbs from seed is the best way to both obtain and increase your bulb collection.
+The information found on this page is the shared recommendations of PBS forum members collected over the years.

 The number of seeds sown per pot depends on the size of the pot, the size of the seeds, and how fast the bulbs grow.
-Michael Mace likes sowing about 9 seeds per drinking cup container.
-Sowing the seeds too close together may cause the seedlings to be overcrowded and in some species can cause damping off.
-The seeds will start sprouting from 2 weeks to 3 years, depending on the species and seed treatment.
+Michael Mace likes to sow about nine seeds per 18-ounce (500 ml) drinking cup.
+Sowing the seeds too close together may cause the seedlings to be overcrowded and in some species can cause damping off fungal disease.
+If your seedlings start to develop fungus (usually a gray hairy growth that causes them to wither and fell over), you need to teat them with a fungicide immediately or you'll probably lose the whole pot.
+The seeds will start sprouting within two weeks to three years, depending on the species and seed treatment.
+Usually winter-growing seeds will sprout within two months of when you start watering them in the fall.

-Once the seeds sprouted, keep them protected from extreme weather conditions, snails and slugs, and fungi.
+Once the seeds have sprouted, keep them protected from extreme weather conditions, snails and slugs, and fungi.
 Grow the seedlings according to the species requirements.
-Some may go dormant the first year, others may not.
-It is generally a good idea to fertilize the seedlings with a dilute high P low N fertilizer.
+Many will go dormant the first year, but others may not.
+It is generally a good idea to fertilize the seedlings with a diluted high P low N fertilizer.
 This treatment works very well in some species (like Calochortus) but does not affect the growth rate in other species.
-When the bulbs go dormant, stop watering and store the containers in a cool dry place.
-Summer dormant species respond well to warm storage whereas winter dormant species respond well to cool storage.
+When the bulbs go dormant (the leaves will turn yellow), stop watering and store the containers in a cool (but not frozen) dry place.

-Allow the seedlings to grow for at least two seasons before repotting the bulbs during their dormancy.
+Allow the seedlings to grow for at least two years before repotting the bulbs during their second dormancy.
 Disrupting the seedlings too soon can be detrimental to the plants.

 Germination guides